stacks-network/docs/src/pages/build-apps.md

 ### Authentication and data storage

-Like a regular app, yours will require user authentication and data storage — but decentralized.
+Like a regular app, yours will require user authentication and data storage, but decentralized.
 Get started with the documentation below or try the tutorial.

 [@page-reference | inline]
 | /authentication/overview